Phil Nizette B L Arch, Assoc Dip Sculpture (Chair)

-Linda graduated from The Western Australian Academy of Performing Arts and has worked between Perth and Canberra for companies such as Yirra Yaakin Noongar Theatre, Black Swan Theatre Company, Canberra Youth Theatre, Jigsaw Theatre Company, The Choreographic Centre, and the National Folk Festival.
-She has worked in places such as the Brisbane Convention and Exhibition Centre, the Bunbury Regional Entertainment Centre (WA) and at The Street Theatre, Canberra.
+Linda graduated from The Western Australian Academy of Performing Arts and has worked between Perth and Canberra for companies such as Yirra Yaakin Noongar Theatre, Black Swan Theatre Company, Canberra Youth Theatre, Jigsaw Theatre Company, and the National Folk Festival.
+She has worked for companies such as the Brisbane Convention and Exhibition Centre, the Bunbury Regional Entertainment Centre (WA) and at The Street Theatre, Canberra.

 Linda is happy to return home to Belconnen and is looking forward to the bright future of Belconnen Arts Centre.